Simnikiwe-fikile/Coffee-Shop-Sales-Dashboard/README.md

 ### Navigation & Structure
 - Dashboard is organised into multiple visuals, each exploring different factor.
-- Users can use interactive filters to interact with the visualisations dynamically, which makes it easier for stakeholders to makes data-driven decisions by analysing the trends.
+- Users can use interactive filters to interact with the visualisations dynamically, which makes it easier for stakeholders to make data-driven decisions by analysing the trends.